“La vie es tune fleur dont l’amour est le miel.” “Life is a flower of which love is the honey.” ~Victor Hugo

 I am sure you did not skip over the part where it was mentioned that the photographs would be boudoir style.
 Yes, my project that would produce fine art composite images for a calendar was based on boudoir photography!
 However, this makes perfect sense.
 A great majority of notable statues and paintings at the Louvre are nude.

 Are you wondering now, where was that calendar going?
 Well, the calendar was being given as a gift to my client’s wife—her eyes only.
 Generally, this is the intent of boudoir photography.
 It is an intimate and vulnerable style of photography, so any products ordered usually go to a trusted recipient.
-There are still various reasons to have a boudoir photoshoot.
+There are still various reasons to have a boudoir photo shoot.
 In this case, it was a special gift from husband to wife, which is so romantic and thoughtful.
-His wife loved the Louvre and he wanted to title the calendar “I Louvre You.”
+His wife loves the Louvre and he wanted to title the calendar “I Louvre You.”

 Since my client was male, the session I had to prepare for was, for all intents and purposes, a dudoir session.
 And yes, dudoir is a thing.
 When it’s learned that I do offer male boudoir photography sessions, I am frequently asked about safety concerns, which I do address as a small, petite female photographer.
 I implement measures and protocols to ensure not only my safety but my client’s safety.
 Once these are agreed to, I can dig into to thoroughly planning the photo project.

-Photo inspired by Flandrin's Young Man Sitting by the Sea
+Photo inspired by Flandrin's Young Man Sitting by the Sea by Miranda at Adnarim93 Creative

 There were many parts to coordinate and plan to meet all project objectives.
 After communicating via messaging and email, I sat down with my client to get a full breakdown to plan.
 Face-to-face meetings or consultations are always helpful when striving to articulate a vision.
 Since, I am based in Tampa, Fl, we sat down for a meeting at the Dali Museum’s Gala Café.
 I felt the café’s setting suited our project.
 Here we broke down how the artworks would be selected for photography inspiration, timeframe, scheduling, and must-haves over coffee.

 Following the meeting, the photo project now fully rested in my hands.
 Sourcing inspiration for the photographs to be used was the second hardest part of this project.
 There were so many choices!
-There were the iconic pieces such as Michelangelo’s, David and the Statue of Paris that were a must and other nuanced pieces of historical significance.
+There were iconic pieces such as Michelangelo’s, David, and the Statue of Paris that were a must and other nuanced pieces of historical significance.
 I also had the option to go beyond the Louvre as well.
 In the end, I had to gather images that best reflected the project goal and could be best used in the boudoir photography style.

 As my client was male, I am sure you can imagine what pieces I used for inspiration.
 The pieces used as inspiration sources included: Michelangelo’s David, Rodin’s The Thinker, Perugino’s St. Sebastian, Flandrin’s Young Man Sitting by the Sea, Jusepe de Ribera’s St. Paul the Hermit, Subleyras’ Charon Ferrying the Shades, Foyatier’s statue of Spartacus, Agostino’s Atlas, Fighting Warrior, Cleomenes’ Statue de Marcellus, Myron’s Discobolus, and Statue of a Wounded Galatian or Celtic Warrior.
 These were decided upon after verifying a list of sourced sculptures and paintings with my client.